 Jeremy: This transformation, being ‘born-again’, it’s a very muddied pool we’re wading out into where all sorts of charlatans have been at work.
 As I said earlier there’s so many false starts to the new world because everyone got too upset and every false prophet came along promoting some way to feel good about yourself.
 Basically they’re giving up the battle.
 So there’s a massive difference between this and all the pseudo idealistic movements like socialism and even religion, which is a form of pseudo idealism, albeit the most honest form, the safest form.
 Progressively, the honesty of religion and the emphasis on guilt about the corrupted state got too condemning.
-We wanted more guilt-stripped forms of pseudo idealism to live by [again, see and , & ].
+We wanted more guilt-stripped forms of pseudo idealism to live by [again, see or its book version, ].
 So you’ve got feminism, you’ve got environmentalism where there’s no self involved you just focus on the environment, the PC movement which just dogmatically stresses cooperative behaviour, and the ultimate one which was postmodernism which says there’s no truth at all anyway so don’t worry about it.
 They’re increasingly dishonest and artificial.

 The thing is that when people watching this hear you talk about letting yourself become free of all of that, their brain will immediately be reminded of all these dangerous sects where people gave up their self and let themselves go and got themselves into terrible trouble.
 As I said, it’s a very muddied pool.
 This Transformed State has been badly discredited by all these false starts giving it a bad name, but you only have to study the information to see that this is all logic driven.
 This is the real start not the false start and you’ve got to be stronger than all the misreading about this being some sort of sect where people just give up their true self and artificially live and join a commune or some crap.
 This is the real deal.
 This is the real thing.
 You’ve got to be stronger than the intimidation from all the discredited and dangerous false starts.
 This is the real start.